 Where do you find contras?
 There are the classics from the CDMs like Devil's Dream and Bucksaw Reel, but some of the others are pretty boring — and that's the criticism you may get from people who don't like American dances.
-There are books, which in the UK you may be able to get from Derek and Ann Appleing, such as “Dizzy Dances” by Gene Hubert and “Shadrack's Delight” by Tony Parkes.
+There are books, which in the UK you may be able to get from Folk Sales, such as “Dizzy Dances” by Gene Hubert and “Shadrack's Delight” by Tony Parkes.
 My favourite is “Zesty Contras” by Larry Jennings, which contains about 350 contras (in abbreviated notation), some triplets (three couple longways) and other formations, and “Provocative Explanatory Text” where Larry goes into all aspects of contras — calling, composing, running dances and much more.
-Larry's second book “Give and Take” has more of the same.
+Larry's second book “Give-and-Take” has more of the same.

 Watch out for contras by English writers which contain lots of figures imported from Modern Western Square (including some of mine).
 These are not what Americans would recognise as contras, and you may have to spend a long time teaching figures like flutter-wheel, box circulate or wheel and deal.